Skills

 - Which PRDs, feature specs, designs, tests, or deployment artifacts are now stale?

-- Which new artifacts should be authored before code changes begin?
+- Which new artifacts should the team write before code changes begin?

 - Which contradictions should a human resolve before implementation proceeds?